Rui-San/LAPR2_2023_2024/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 among them: error prevention; interface aesthetics and design; help and documentation; consistency and standards._

-- The software must implement unit tests for all methods, except for methods that implement Input/Output operations.
+- The software must implement unit tests.
 - The application language must be in English.

 ## Reliability